 While some manufacturers have added 'vault' features to provide a secure space on handsets (Samsung's Secure Folder, or Honor's Private Space, for example), stock Android hasn't been very good at dealing with the need to selectively show files and folders by default.

 What users with any version of Android can do for a really basic privacy fix is alter the names of the folders holding the content you want to hide.
 So if you want to hide your images, open up a file explorer (there's a basic one built into Android Marshmallow and newer), select the folder with the images you want to hide and alter its name.
 Now, it won't show your images in your gallery or files in folders.

 Of course, it's not really very hidden though - Android isn't automatically pulling the information onto your display anymore, but if you lose your phone the files are still fully accessible.

-Similarly, you can hide those annoying pre-installed apps that arrive with your phone but don't allow uninstallation without using a third-party app.
+Similarly, you can hide those annoying pre-installed apps that arrive with your phone without using a third-party app.
 To do so, you need to navigate to Settings > Apps and then choose the app you want to hide.
-If you can't uninstall them, you can usually disable them.
+Of course, if you can't uninstall them, you can usually disable them.
 If you need to learn how to stop apps from running in the background, you can do that first.